 - construction of a new bridge upstream of current bridge location on improved alignment

 - construction of about one kilometre of sealed approach roads

 - approach to tie in with Nerriga Road immediately west of Tomboye Road intersection

 A number of improvements were made to the design after the Review of Environmental Factors was displayed in July 2016.
 These changes include the addition of two u-turn bays and new pavement for a longer design life.

 Please view or download the revised detailed design.

-Roads and Maritime will continue to work closely with Queanbeyan-Palerang Regional Council, affected properties, agencies and other key stakeholders throughout the project.
+Transport for NSW will continue to work closely with Queanbeyan-Palerang Regional Council, affected properties, agencies and other key stakeholders throughout the project.

 The new bridge is expected to be open to traffic by mid-2020, weather permitting.

 The community will be kept informed as the project progresses.